offbeat things to do in london

 The cabman’s shelters are rare once shuttered carriage pitstops in London with one of it on Temple Tube and the next of its kind Russell Square.
 Bacon Sarnie is a must have in of these.
 The James Smith and Sons Umbrella on New Oxford Street have the finest umbrellas and Victorian fiitings in London and have been the suppliers in the props department of Mary Poppins.
 The Lock & Co. is the oldest hat store in the world.

 The Sherlock Holmes interactive exhibit in the basement of Madame Tussauds is a walk through the interesting life of the detective prodigy.
 Black Museum is the macabre of reminders of the dastardly deeds of Scotland Yard.
 The Ruins of the church of St. Dunstan is the casualty of the Blitz era.
 Charles Babbage proto computer model is quite a thing to watch out for.
 With the most unusual of museums in London, Sherlock Holmes Museum on 221b Baker street is a must visit.
+Sherlock Holmes museum is for all the buffs of Sherlock Holmes and has to be featured in the offbeat things to do in London.

 Regent street in London is the first street in the world to have its own app.